 Online Submission Of Lab Reports

-Education in the scientific arena requires a laboratory experience to adequately transfer "procedural knowledge".
-The history of laboratory education in chemistry reveals four lab types: expository, inquiry, discovery and problem-based.
-While the debate continues about the relative capabilities of the four lab types to transfer this knowledge to the student, surveys have shown that the most widely administered laboratory experience in this country (91%) is the expository (or verification) format.
-The most common assessment tools used in the expository style to evaluate the process consist of answering the questions:
+Education in the scientific arena requires a laboratory experience to adequately transfer procedural knowledge, techniques, and opportunities for critical thinking to the learner.
+The history of laboratory education in chemistry reveals four lab types: expository, inquiry (open inquiry), discovery (guided inquiry) and problem-based1.
+While the debate continues about the relative capabilities of the four lab types to ultimately create students with heightened critical thinking skills, surveys have shown that the most widely administered laboratory experience in this country is the expository (or verification) format.
+The most common assessment tools used in the expository style answer the questions:

 - How well did students understand and follow the procedure?